-- Pulmonary function tests: Pulmonary function tests (PFTs) help caregivers learn how well your body uses oxygen.
+- Pulmonary function tests (PFTs) help healthcare providers learn how well your body uses oxygen.
 You breathe into a mouthpiece connected to a machine.
 The machine measures how much air you breathe in and out over a certain amount of time.
-PFTs help your caregivers decide the best treatment for you.

-- Ventilator: This is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
-An endotracheal (ET) tube is put into your airway through your mouth or nose.
+- A ventilator is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
+An endotracheal (ET) tube is put into your mouth or nose and attached to the ventilator.
 You may need a trach if an ET tube cannot be placed.
-A trach is an airway tube put into an incision (cut) in the front of your neck.
-The ET tube or trach is attached to the ventilator.
+A trach is a tube put through an incision and into your windpipe.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.